riatabduramani/customPHPframework/README.md

 # customPHPframework
 This is custom PHP framework for my small projects.
-I decided to do this simple framework after the good experience with Laravel.
-The structure is based somehow as Laravel, but in deep it changes.
+I decided to do this simple framework after I had to create projects for startups, they need to run quickly and faster.

 # Contributing
 Thank you for considering contributing to this project!
 So let us build the beauty.